drpicox/angular-architectureguide/README.md

 ### Link and activate
 ###### [Arch [X046](#arch-x046)]

-  - Do not use link, except for activate.
+  - Do not use link.

   *Why?*: The objective of link is to manipulate DOM, or to execute code after children components are initialized.
 DOM manipulation should be done with mainly with decorators.
 To execute acode after children are initialized we use `activate` method in the controller (called by link).